airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Register Usage:

-:   Registersregisters are the fastest memory locations on the computer.
+:   Registers are the fastest memory locations on the computer.
     When you access memory, the processor has to wait while it is loaded from the memory bus.
 However, registers are located on the processor itself, so access is extremely fast.
 Therefore making wise usage of